COLOURS – A high-performance state game – New Code NLP.

 Alternatively, use the condition from the alphabet game – raising the left leg at the same time as clicking the fingers on the right hand for red ink, raising the right leg at the same time as clicking fingers on the left hand for green ink, and bending both knees or lifting up onto tip-toes at the same time as clicking fingers on both hands for blue.

 I think that there is a kind of ‘appropriate ordering’ to the task.
-As well as being tricky enough and incorporating enough functions to induce a high performance state, the linguistic task (name the colour) is in response to the linguistic information (the written word) and the more unconscious movement function (click fingers) is in response to the environmental (colour – differences wavelength of the light from the words).
+As well as being tricky enough and incorporating enough functions to induce a high performance state, the linguistic task (name the colour) is in response to the linguistic information (the written word) and the more unconscious movement function (click fingers) is in response to the environmental stimulus (colour – differences wavelength of the light from the words).

 New Code High-Performance States and the New Code Change Format